-Sizes of gaps between student subgroups and their peers not in the subgroup, in percent of learning experiences with teachers
+Sizes of gaps between student groups and their peers in percent of learning experiences with teachers

-Red (positive) bars indicate that a subgroup has had more experiences with the designated type of teacher (measured in percentage-point difference).
-Blue (negative) bars indicate that a subgroup has had fewer experiences with the designated type of teacher (also measured in percentage-point difference).
+Red (positive) bars indicate that a group has had more experiences with the designated type of teacher (measured in percentage-point difference).
+Blue (negative) bars indicate that a group has had fewer experiences with the designated type of teacher (also measured in percentage-point difference).